msanatan/msanatan.github.io/blog/2020/accessing-nodejs-modules-with-create-react-app-and-electron/index.md

 ## Moving Forward

 This got me into a pretty happy place.
 It's helping me build my Arduboy game uploader and I'll probably continue to use this setup for future Desktop apps I'm building with React.
-You can see the code for this tutorial here: <a rel="nofollow noopener" target="_blank" href="https://github.com/msanatan/react-electron-app">https://github.com/msanatan/react-electron-app</a>.
+You can see the code for this tutorial here: <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/msanatan/react-electron-app">https://github.com/msanatan/react-electron-app</a>.

 Happy app developing!